FuketsuBaka/rainloop-plugin-mysql-change-password/README.md

 ## Description

-If you are using Postfix + Dovecot + MySQL as mail server with virtual users and want to allow user update their email password directly on Rainloop Wabmail, then this repo may help you.
+If you are using Postfix + Dovecot + MySQL as mail server with virtual users and want to allow user update their email password directly on Rainloop Webmail, then this repo may help you.

 ## Installation

 1. Download the repo to your rainloop plugins folder `[rainloop root]/data/_data_/_default_/plugins/` and name as `mysql-change-password`.
-2. Open `MysqlChangePasswordDriver.php` file to fill your MySQL connection info in $config parameter, save.
-3. Log-in Rainloop admin and enable `mysql-change-password` plugin.
+2. Log-in to Rainloop admin panel and navigate to plugins tab.
+3. Click on `mysql-change-password` plugin to open plugin settings.
+Fill the forms with your configration and press `Save`.
+4. Enable `mysql-change-password` plugin.

 It works.